CIDgravity/cidg-docs/content/en/nextcloud-users/filecoin/installation/index.md

 ---
 title: "Installation"
-description: "CIDGravity as a Nextcloud service"
+description: "CIDgravity as a Nextcloud service"
-lead: "This guide describes how to configure the CIDGravity app for Nextcloud to onboard data to Filecoin.
+lead: "This guide describes how to configure the CIDgravity app for Nextcloud to onboard data to Filecoin.
 Below are step-by-step screenshots documenting the installation process."
 draft: false
 images: []
 menu: